agentnice/ajaxExample/README.md

-# Simple example how to use ajax
+# Simple example how to use ajax by using get and post requests